wincle626/ApproximateLassoMPCDemo/README.md

 ### 5. Qt

 #### As mentioned the Qt 6.4.0 must used to enable the power monitoring app.
 The folder contains the compiled library and the script to export the library to system path.
-The script should be changed to the location where the qt library is.
+The script should be changed according to the location where the qt library is.

 ### 6. ZynqSW